queilawithaQ/documentation/_basic/builds-and-configuration/bionic.md

 Finally, if you are using any [CodeShip scripts](https://github.com/codeship/scripts) they should work on Bionic, but if you encounter any problems let us know.
 Also consider that with newer versions of many packages in Bionic, you may not need a particular script any longer.

-### Opting Out

-If you have a project that is failing on Bionic and there is not a clear solution, you can opt that project out.
-Under _Project Settings > General_ is a button to switch back to the old environment.
-All projects need to be migrated to Bionic by **April 15th**.

 ### Support

 If the above steps do not help to get your projects running, [reach out to us](https://helpdesk.codeship.com/hc/en-us/requests/new).
 We will help you work through any migration challenges.